Friday, March 2, 2018

 I coached a Spring sport for but two seasons of my coaching tenure.
 Undoubtedly the longest of the three sports seasons, Spring sports offer time and opportunities for prayer and reflection unlike the Fall and Winter seasons (not a value judgment; it is true for each one!).
 Though I do not want to return to coaching rowing, were I to coach crew again or coach track, swimming or boys golf, I know I would tap into all that Lent can offer by way of Sports and Spirituality.
 Pope Francis' words are but one way to do that.

 He really is something, that Pope Francis...In our Lenten Lunch reflection, I also read these words: Life is a journey.
-When we story, things don't go right.
+When we stop, things don't go right.
 Let us walk together during these 40 days of Lent...asking questions and fasting in the way he invites us to do.

 Photo Credits